Freeaqingme/ClueGetter/README.md

 of it, you should always test anything you take into production.
 But at least you've been warned.

+See the screenshots directory to get some ideas on what the HTTP interface looks like.

+## Changelog

+#### 2015-06-13 First release, version 0.2
+Key features:
+* Quota support
+* SpamAssassin integration
+* HTTP Interface

 ## Quick Setup
 Copy the example config file:
 ```cp cluegetter.conf.dist cluegetter.conf```